 Fire Alarm Systems

 These should be tested on a weekly basis and serviced every 6 months.
-Care homes need to have an ‘L1’ fire alarm system (the type that gives the highest level of cover), which are automatic and provide detection in every room.
+Care homes need to have an ‘L1’ fire alarm system (the type that gives the highest level of cover), which is automatic and provides detection in every room.
 These allow plenty of time to begin evacuating occupants.

 The legislation stipulates that there be adequate emergency lighting systems, which will kick in should the electricity die or be switched off during a fire.
 Recommended for any room above 60 square metres in size, these lights illuminate exit routes, provide cover in communal areas to minimise panic, and allow dangerous equipment to be turned off.
 Emergency lighting should be ‘flick tested’ once a week (simply turning the lights on then off), as well as having a 3-hour test annually, wherein the building’s power is turned off to see if the emergency lights will last.